microsoft/fluentui/packages/react-text/MIGRATION.md

 #### atMention / atMention={true}

-The Northstar tokens used here are:
+The Northstar theme tokens used here are:

 - Color: `siteVariables.colors.brand[600]`